-- 6) Research conducted by a pre-college student at federally regulated research institutions (e.g., universities, medical centers, NIH, correctional institutions, etc.) must be reviewed and approved by that institution's IRB.
+- As part of the process of obtaining informed consent, the researcher will provide information to the subject (and where applicable, parents or guardians) about the risks and benefits associated with participation in the research study which then allows the subject, parents or guardians to make an educated decision about whether or not to participate. - Participants will also be informed that their participation is voluntary (i.e., they may decide whether or not to participate) and that they are free to stop participating at any time. - Informed consent may not involve coercion and is an ongoing process, not a single event that ends with a signature on a page. - 6) Research conducted by a pre-college student at federally regulated research institutions (e.g., universities, medical centers, NIH, correctional institutions, etc.) must be reviewed and approved by that institution's IRB.
 A copy of the IRB approval for the entire project (which must include the research procedures/measures the student is using) or an official letter from the IRB attesting to this approval is required.
 A letter from the mentor is not sufficient documentation of IRB review and approval. - 7) A student may observe and collect data for analysis of medical procedures and medication administration only under the direct supervision of a qualified professional.
-The qualified professional must be named in the research protocol to be specifically approved by the IRB.
+The qualified professional must be named in the research protocol approved by the IRB.
 Students are prohibited from administering medications and performing invasive medical procedures on human subjects.
 The IRB must confirm that the student is not violating the medical practice act of the particular state or nation in which he/she is conducting the research. - 8) Student researchers may NOT publish or display information in a report that identifies the human subjects directly or through identifiers linked to the subjects, (including photographs), without written consent.
 (Public Health Service Act, 42, USC 241 (d)). - 9) All standardized tests that are not in the public domain must be administered, scored and interpreted by a Qualified Scientist as required by the instrument publisher.
-Any and all use and distribution of the test must be in accordance with the publisher's requirements including procurement of legal copies of the instrument. - 10) Studies that collect data via use of the internet (e.g., email, web based surveys) require special consideration from the IRB which should have at least one member with professional expertise in conducting human subjects research.
-The use of the internet and email for data collection will pose challenges in a) collecting anonymous data, b) obtaining informed consent and c) ensuring that participants are of the appropriate age to give informed consent.
-The research plan and Form 4 must explicitly address how these challenges were evaluated and addressed.
+Any and all use and distribution of the test must be in accordance with the publisher's requirements including procurement of legal copies of the instrument. - 10) Studies that involve the collection of data via use of the internet (e.g., email, web based surveys) are allowed but will pose challenges in a) collecting anonymous data, b) obtaining informed consent and c) ensuring that participants are of the appropriate age to give informed consent.
+See the online Risk Assessment Guide for more detailed procedures.